Use Azure DNS for private domains

 Azure DNS provides the following benefits:

 Removes the need for custom DNS solutions.
 Previously, many customers created custom DNS solutions to manage DNS zones in their virtual network.
 You can now perform DNS zone management by using the native Azure infrastructure, which removes the burden of creating and managing custom DNS solutions.

 Use all common DNS records types.
-Azure DNS supports A, AAAA, CNAME, MX, NS, PTR, SOA, SRV, and TXT records.
+Azure DNS supports A, AAAA, CNAME, MX, PTR, SOA, SRV, and TXT records.

 Automatic hostname record management.
 Along with hosting your custom DNS records, Azure automatically maintains hostname records for the VMs in the specified virtual networks.
 In this scenario, you can optimize the domain names you use without needing to create custom DNS solutions or modify applications.

 Hostname resolution between virtual networks.
 Unlike Azure-provided host names, private DNS zones can be shared between virtual networks.
 This capability simplifies cross-network and service-discovery scenarios, such as virtual network peering.

 Familiar tools and user experience.
 To reduce the learning curve, this new offering uses well-established Azure DNS tools (PowerShell, Azure Resource Manager templates, and the REST API).